 Lifespan: 3–5 years with proper care

-Temperament: Peaceful and social; thrives in groups
+Temperament: Peaceful and social, thrives in groups

 Diet: Omnivorous; accepts flake foods, micro pellets, and small live or frozen foods like brine shrimp and daphnia